 The 25m Fischer’s Tower and volcanic gorge walls in Hell’s gate national park are rewarding challenges for those with less climbing experience, as is Tembo peak in Tsavo west national park.

 Horseback & camel safaris

 There is watching the great migration, and there is being part of it… Imagine galloping on horseback alongside streams of wildebeest as they move across the savannah?

-Enabling you to be ‘one of the animals’, riding safaris provide an enthralling window into the Masai Mara wildlife, Chyulu hills and Laikipia plateau.
+Enabling you to be ‘one of the animals’, riding safaris provides an enthralling window into the Masai Mara wildlife, Chyulu hills, and Laikipia plateau.

 Multi-day camel safaris, on the other hand, afford more of a cultural experience, accessing the remote heartlands of the nomadic Samburu and Turkana peoples.

-The rocky trails on Mt Kenya hold more of a physical challenge due to their vertiginous gradients, and here it’s the stunning landscape that takes centre stage.
+The rocky trails on Mt Kenya hold more of a physical challenge due to their vertiginous gradients, and here it’s the stunning landscape that takes center stage.

 Caution this activity is so demanding thus you got to be physically strong to partake in this but nevertheless, there will be help and support team behind with the can.

 African Safari Holidays

 East Africa is still a virgin and seeks exploration.
 Kindly join the Jewel safaris exploration chariot and we reach far too where the rest failed to go.
 Contact us today and tick this activity off the travel bucket list for this year.